Victor Wooten

 Victor Lemonte Wooten (born September 11, 1964) is an American bassist, songwriter, and record producer.
-He has been the bassist for Béla Fleck and the Flecktones since the group's formation in 1988 and a member of the band SMV with two other bassists, Stanley Clarke and Marcus Miller.
+He has been the bassist for Béla Fleck and the Flecktones since the group's formation in 1988 and a member of the bass supergroup SMV (2008–2009) with two other bassists, Stanley Clarke and Marcus Miller.
 From 2017 to 2019, he recorded as the bassist for the metal band Nitro.

-He owns Vix Records, which releases his albums.
+He owns Vix Records which releases his albums.
 He wrote the novel The Music Lesson: A Spiritual Search for Growth Through Music.
 He later released the book's sequel, The Spirit of Music: The Lesson Continues, on February 2, 2021.

 Wooten is the recipient of five Grammy Awards.
 He won the Bass Player of the Year award from Bass Player magazine three times and is the first person to win the award more than once.
 In 2011, he was ranked No. 10 in the Top 10 Bassists of All Time by readers of Rolling Stone magazine.

-In 2018–2019, Wooten was diagnosed with a rare neurological condition called focal dystonia in his hands and upper body, which had been limiting his ability to play in previous years, but has since abated somewhat.
+In 2018–2019, Wooten was diagnosed with focal dystonia, a rare neurological condition, in his hands and upper body, which had been limiting his ability to play in previous years, but has since abated somewhat.

 Early life and career

 Born to Dorothy and Elijah Wooten, Victor is the youngest of the five Wooten brothers; Regi, Roy, Rudy, and Joseph Wooten are all musicians.
-Regi began to teach Victor to play bass when he was two, and by the age of six, he was performing with his brothers in their family band, The Wooten Brothers Band.
+Regi began to teach Victor to play bass when he was two, and by the age of six, he was performing with his brothers in their family band, the Wooten Brothers Band.
 As a United States Air Force family, they moved often when Wooten was young.
 The family settled in Newport News, Virginia, in 1972.
 Wooten graduated from Denbigh High School in 1982.
 While in high school, he and his brothers played in the country music venue at Busch Gardens theme park in Williamsburg, Virginia.
 In 1987, he traveled to Nashville, Tennessee, to visit friends that he made at the theme park.
 One of them was a studio engineer who introduced him to Béla Fleck, with whom he has often collaborated.

 In 2000, Wooten created a music program called Bass/Nature camp that was expanded into Victor Wooten's Center for Music and Nature and includes all instruments.
 His camps are at Wooten Woods, a 147-acre retreat in Only, Tennessee, near Nashville.
 Wooten co-leads the "Victor Wooten/Berklee Summer Bass Workshop" at Berklee College of Music in Boston.
-At Berklee and his own camps, he collaborates with Berklee Bass Department chair, Steve Bailey.
+At Berklee and his own camps, he collaborates with Berklee Bass Department chair Steve Bailey.
 The two bassists have been teaching together since the early 1990s.

-He was featured on the May/June 2014 cover of Making Music Magazine to discuss the camps.
+Wooten was featured on the May/June 2014 cover of Making Music magazine to discuss the camps.

+He has cited Larry Graham, Marcus Miller, Stanley Clarke, James Jamerson, Jaco Pastorius, Bootsy Collins, Paul McCartney, Chuck Rainey, John Entwistle, Ray Brown, and Ron Carter as significant influences on his bass playing.